Summary

 • One or more objective findings pertinent to the phenotype for which a UDN application was submitted.

-• No diagnosis despite evaluation by at least two specialists who assessed the patient for the objective finding(s).
+• No diagnosis despite evaluation by specialists who assessed the patient for the objective finding(s).

 • Agreement for the storage and sharing of information and biomaterials, in an identified fashion amongst the UDN centers, and in a de-identified fashion to research sites beyond the network.